filterpaper/qmk_userspace/readme.md

     ]
 }
 ```
-To include the layout macros in the `layout.h` file, add the following line into the `config.h` file:
+To include the layout macros from `layout.h`, add the following line to the `config.h` file:
 ```c
 #ifndef __ASSEMBLER__
 #    include layout.h
 #endif
 ```
-> The assembler definition will prevent that file from being assembled in any build process where C opcodes are not valid.
+> The assembler definition prevents this file from being included in builds where C opcodes are not valid.

 Running `qmk compile cradio.json` will cause the build process to construct a transient `keymap.c` using the wrapper macros for compilation.

 ## Wrapping home row modifiers
-[Home row mods](https://precondition.github.io/home-row-mods) can be added to the layout macros in the same manner.
+[Home row mods](https://precondition.github.io/home-row-mods) can be added to the layout macros in the same way.
 The order of the home row modifiers is defined by these two macros:
 ```c
 #define HRML(k1,k2,k3,k4)  LCTL_T(k1), LALT_T(k2), LGUI_T(k3), LSFT_T(k4)
 #define HRMR(k1,k2,k3,k4)  RSFT_T(k1), RGUI_T(k2), RALT_T(k3), RCTL_T(k4)